bmc0/dsp/README.md

 	See `examples/matrix4_*` for more examples.

 * `matrix4_mb [options ...] [surround_level][/surround_level_rear]`
-	Like the `matrix4` effect, but divides the input into 13 individually steered bands in order to improve separation of concurrent sound sources.
+	Like the `matrix4` effect, but divides the input into many individually steered bands (21 by default) in order to improve separation of concurrent sound sources.
 See the `matrix4` effect description for more information.
 * `remix selector|. ...`
 	Select and mix input channels into output channels.
 Each selector argument specifies the input channels to be mixed to produce an output channel. `.`